EMPAT94/empat94.github.io/_gs/tutorial.md

 "The main storyline will be explained by the characters when you arrive there."
 (Betty, seemingly moving away from me as if she didn't like my questions)

-"What about the class upgrade?
+"What about the Class upgrade?
 Wasn't there supposed to be qualitative change?
 All I got were some extra points!"
 (Me, returning to a hopefully favorable topic)

-"You have received a higher privilege level of interacting with the environment with the class upgrade.
+"You have received a higher privilege level of interacting with the environment with the Class upgrade.
 It also raised the priority of resources allocated to you."
 (Betty)

 'Interesting...'